Aquanty/rtd-hgs/docs/source/index.rst

 Briefly, the pre-processor performs its tasks in the following order:

 #.
-Read and allocate default array sizes .. _task:def_array
+Read and allocate default array sizes [.. _task:def_array]

 #.
 Read problem identification information

 #.
-Read instructions for generating grid .. _task:ggrid
+Read instructions for generating grid [.. _task:ggrid]

 #.
 Perform grid modifications if necessary

 #.
-Generate default properties for all parameters .. _task:defdata
+Generate default properties for all parameters [.. _task:defdata]

 #.
 Read optional instructions for modifying the default parameters
-   .. _task:moddef
+   [.. _task:moddef]

 #.
 Write the **HydroGeoSphere**-compatible data files

-Tasks :ref:`task:ggrid`  and :ref:`task:moddef`  are
+| Tasks :ref:
+| and :ref:
-guided by instructions issued by the user in the *prefix*\ ``.grok`` file.
-The generation of a complete set of default data by Task :ref:`task:defdata`  tends to minimize the amount of data which must be supplied by the user.
+| are guided by instructions issued by the user in the
+  *prefix*\ ``.grok`` file.
+The generation of a complete set of default data by Task :ref:
+| tends to minimize the amount of data which must be supplied by the
+  user.

 Pre-processor instructions !11–Usage@ Usage Here is an example instruction and some input data which illustrates some common